open-quantum-safe/liboqs-dotnet/README.md

 **liboqs** is an open source C library for quantum-resistant cryptographic algorithms.
 See more about liboqs at [https://github.com/open-quantum-safe/liboqs/](https://github.com/open-quantum-safe/liboqs/), including a list of supported algorithms.

-**liboqs-csharp** is an open source .NET wrapper in C# for the liboqs C library for quantum-resistant cryptographic algorithms.  liboqs-csharp provides:
+**liboqs-dotnet** is an open source .NET wrapper in C# for the liboqs C library for quantum-resistant cryptographic algorithms.  liboqs-dotnet provides:

 - a common API for post-quantum key encapsulation mechanisms and digital signature schemes
 - a collection of open source implementations of post-quantum cryptography algorithms